Bob Thompson (painter): Personal life and death

-He married in 1960 and moved with his wife Carol Plenda to Europe in 1961 after receiving a Whitney Foundation fellowship.
+During Thompson's career in the late 1950s to the 1960s, his artistic career allowed him many new opportunities such as parties and events which were not possible for people in his position, however, Thompson was soon addicted to using heroin, which later formed into full addiction which caused tragic events in Thompson's life and mental health.

+In 1961 Thompson received a Whitney Foundation fellowship, allowing him and his wife to move to Europe.
 They went to London, Paris (staying at the so-called "Beat Museum" hotel) and to Spain, where they settled in Ibiza.
 Thompson wanted to draw inspiration from the European Old Masters, and perhaps also wanted to escape drugs.
 However, his drug use took its toll.
 He died from a heroin overdose following gall bladder surgery in Rome, Italy in 1966.
 While Thompson had a relatively short career before his early death, he still managed to complete about 1,000 paintings and drawings.

 Artistic style

-Thompson spent much of his time during his early career visiting museums and drawing inspiration from earlier art.
-One of his major artistic goals was to reinterpret themes and subjects from the Old Masters.
-By synthesizing Baroque and Renaissance masterpieces with the jazz-influenced Abstract Expressionist movement, Thompson was able to make the art of the past more relevant for contemporary - and particularly African-American - audiences.
-In his early career, he typically painted large groups of figures in mainly earth tones.